Why Pet Insurance?

 • Thyroid panel: Measures thyroid function to diagnose hypothyroidism or hyperthyroidism

-• Heartworm test: Detects heartworm disease and certain tick-borne illnesses
+• Heartworm test: Detects heartworm illness and certain tick-borne illnesses

 • Allergy testing: Identifies environmental or food allergens triggering reactions

-According to CareCredit¹, blood work costs for dogs include:
+According to CareCredit¹, average blood work costs for dogs include:

 • CBC: $78